LesFruitsDefendus/saskatoon-ng/INSTALL.md

 ```
 django.db.utils.OperationalError: (1071, 'Specified key was too long; max key length is 767 bytes')
 ```
-then you need set your SQLite/MySQL database to UTF-8:
+then you need set your MySQL database to UTF-8:
 ```
 ALTER DATABASE 'your_saskatoon_database' CHARACTER SET utf8;
 ```